What is an Individual First Aid Kit and Why You Should Carry One

 - Wound packing gauze to mitigate junctional hemorrhaging

-- Pressure dressings or Gauze pads of different sizes for applying pressure to wounds
+- Pressure dressings or gauze pads of different sizes for applying pressure to wounds

 - Chest seals to prevent penetrating thoracic trauma from developing into a collapsed lung

-- NPAs and OPAs
+- NPAs and OPAs (nasopharyngeal and oropharyngeal airways)

 - Medical tape to secure dressings in place